Published January 2019

 These lodges are well-known among the snowmobile crowds who frequent New Brunswick’s Northern Odyssey and other snowmobile trails.
 The accommodations are about as sled-friendly as it gets and you’re pretty much guaranteed a good time at all of them.
-Lodge restaurants are typically packed with riders from near and far and a jovial atmosphere is standard Did we mention they’re also located right on the trails?
+Lodge restaurants are typically packed with riders from all over, and a friendly, jovial atmosphere is standard.
+Did we mention they’re also located right on the trails?
 If you were born to ride, these spots are for you.

 How hardcore are you?
-The guides at Nepisiguit Adventures will take you through the ins and outs of winter survival in one of New Brunswick’s Appalachian parks.
+The guides at Nepisiguit Adventures will take you through the ins and outs of winter survival in a pristine Acadian forest setting.
 Learn handy skills like outdoor cooking, fire-building, and constructing a winter shelter.
-Stay the night in your specially built snow cave or a heated log cabin - the choice is yours.
+Stay the night in your specially built snow cave or a heated log cabin - the choice is yours!